hapijs/hapi/docs/Reference.md

               `parse` is `true`, fields values are presented as text while files are provided as streams.
             - `file` - the incoming payload in written to temporary file in the directory specified by the server's `payload.uploads` settings.
               If the payload is 'multipart/form-data' and `parse` is `true`, fields values are presented as text while files are saved.
-        - `parse` - determines if the incoming payload is processed or presented raw.
-Processing includes applying any 'Content-Encoding' received and parsing 'multipart/form-data'.
-If the 'Content-Type' is known (for the whole payload as well as parts), the payload is converted into an object when possibler.
-If parsing is enabled and the format is unknown, a Bad Request (400) error response is sent.
+        - `parse` - can be `true`, `false`, or `gunzip`; determines if the incoming payload is processed or presented raw. `true` and `gunzip` includes gunzipping when the appropriate 'Content-Encoding' is specified on the received request.
+If parsing is enabled and the 'Content-Type' is known (for the whole payload as well as parts), the payload is converted into an object when possible.
+If the format is unknown, a Bad Request (400) error response is sent.
 Defaults to `true`, except when a proxy handler is used.
 The supported mime types are:
             - 'application/json'
             - 'application/x-www-form-urlencoded'